tsipkens/bidias/README.md

 **STEP 3**: With this information, one can proceed to implement various inversion approaches, such as those available in the `invert` package described below.
 Preset groupings on inversion approaches are available in the `run_inversions*` scripts, also described below.

 **STEP 4**: Finally, one can post-process and visualize the results as desired.
 The `Grid` class allows for a simple visualization of the inferred distribution by calling the `Grid.plot2d_marg` method of this class.
 This plots both the retrieved distribution as well as the marginalized distribution on each of the axes, taking the reconstruction (e.g. `x_tk1`, `x_lsq`) as an input.

-##### 2.1.2 Script associated with the original J. Aerosol Sci. paper

-Of particular note, the `main_jas20a.m` script is designed to replicate the results in the associated paper [Sipkens et al. (2020a)][1_JAS1], as noted above.
-Minor differences in the Euclidean error stem from using a smaller search space when optimizing the regularization parameter for Tikhonov regularization.
-The narrower range in the updated code provides a better optimized regularization parameter and thus a slightly smaller Euclidean error.

 ### 2.2 Scripts to run a series of inversion methods (run_inversions*.m)